thomasjohnkane/snooze/README.md

 The only thing you need to do is make sure `schedule:run` is also running.
 You can test this by running `php artisan schedule:run` in the console.
 [To make it run automatically, read here][6].

+>Note: If you would prefer snooze to not automatically schedule the commands, you can set the `scheduleCommands` config value to `false`

 ### Setting the send tolerance

 If your scheduler stops working, a backlog of scheduled notifications will build up.
 To prevent users receiving all of